 Kochia is a shallow germinating plant, allowing it to be a particularly competitive weed in dry and/or saline soils.

-Kochia (Kochia scoparia), also called Mexican fireweed, burning bush and summer cypress, is primarily found across the Great Plains states in fields where the soil has been disturbed, along fencelines, ditches and poorly tended landscapes.
+Kochia (Kochia scoparia) – also called Mexican fireweed, burning bush and summer cypress – is primarily found across states in fields where the soil has been disturbed, such as along fence lines and in ditches and poorly tended landscapes.
 It is particularly well-adapted to cultivated, dryland agriculture.

 Potential Damage and Economic Impact